-Limited by today’s telescope technology, an international team of astronomers looked for another way to probe supermassive black holes in distant galaxies.
+Limited by today’s telescope technology, an international team of astronomers searched for another way to probe supermassive black holes in distant galaxies.
 By analyzing data from the European Space Agency’s XMM-Newton satellite, the researchers uncovered numerous X-ray echoes, demonstrating for the first time the reality of relativistic reverberation.

 Most big galaxies host a big central black hole containing millions of times the sun’s mass.
 When matter streams toward one of these supermassive black holes, the galaxy’s center lights up, emitting billions of times more energy than the sun.
 For years, astronomers have been monitoring such “active galactic nuclei” (AGN) to better understand what happens on the brink of a monster black hole.